juch427/SOD.scripts/README.md

 # SOD.scripts
 Scripts used in SOD ([Standerd Order of Data](http://www.seis.sc.edu/sod/)) to download seismograms in several formats (e.g., SAC, miniSEED.)
-After downloading and installing [SOD](http://www.seis.sc.edu/downloads/sod/), we can run as:
+After downloading and installing [SOD](http://www.seis.sc.edu/downloads/sod/)(updated to 3.2.10), we can run as:
 ```
 $ sod -f test_sws.xml
 ```